Ellington Colliery: History

 British Coal closed the mine on 18 February 1994, with the loss of 1,100 jobs.
 The last pit ponies used in a commercial venture in England were also retired at the same time.
 The mine was acquired by RJB Mining for £800 million, and they reopened it for production in March 1995.

 In November 1999, the site was threatened with closure by RJB Mining due to "deteriorating geological conditions".
 The company said that the coal being produced was too low quality, and slated closure of the site for February 2000.

 The mine was used as a backdrop for the fictional colliery in the film Billy Elliot in 2000.
 Ellington was used, because it was one of a very small number of operational mines remaining in the north east of England.

 The mine was once again threatened with closure in 2002 after running up losses of £26 million in 2001.
 But an injection of £1 million in cash was used to search for new seams, which at the time, was said to have guaranteed the life of the mine until 2007.

 Final closure of the mine came on 26 January 2005.
 An inundation of water underground made operations unsafe, although the pumps were kept working in an effort to see what could be salvaged from underground, however, over £8 million worth of equipment was left in the floodwaters.
-The 300+ miners who worked at the mine were later given £6,000 each after an employment tribunal ruled that UK Coal hadn't given the statutory 90-day consultation notice of closure.
+The 300+ miners who worked at the mine were later given £6,000 each after an employment tribunal ruled that UK Coal had not given the statutory 90-day consultation notice of closure.
 UK Coal stated that the immediate closure due to flooding prevented them giving prior notification.

 By February 2006, two of the shafts had been capped and the 90 ft winding tower had been demolished.
 Since closure, the site has been redeveloped for housing.

 A report released in 2020, estimated that over 30 e6tonne of colliery waste had been tipped at the coast near to Lynemouth from Ellington Combine and other local pits.
 Aside from the environmental damage, the tipped spoil acted as a replenishment for the nearby beaches, and with Ellington closing in 2005, this tipping had ceased.
 The beaches are now suffering from faster erosion rates than were previously recorded, as there is now no beach replenishment.